-Throughout the next few weeks I will release more policy issues and make myself available to answer any questions you have about specific municipal issues.
-Please feel free to reach out here or email me at email@example.com
+Please check out my positions on important issues that we face and I will release more policy statements and make myself available to answer any questions you have about specific municipal issues.
+Feel free to reach out here or email me at email@example.com

 To begin, I want to make some promises about issues that receive a lot of attention:

 1. I promise that I will not support an increase to Councillor Salaries.

 The position of Councillor in the City of Victoria is part time and until that changes remuneration for this important public service position is reasonable and adequate.

 2. I will not participate in the “free lunch program” at City Hall.

 I will bring or pay for my own lunch to meetings and I do not expect your hard-earned tax dollars to pay my way through meeting lunches.
 It is my hope, when elected, that the portion of the $10,000 budget for free lunches for this councillor position will be removed from that budget and put to better use.

 3. As Councillor, I will focus on the job.

 I care deeply about our city.
 I know that there are always issues that are going to be difficult to resolve however, I will keep my focus on local government issues not outside our scope.

 4. I will continue to live in the City of Victoria.